matthew-ia/cayo/devlog.md

 We do need to recompile the page when a child component changes.
 Maybe that's why we need it?
 (Could it from here, but use it elsewhere).

-Maybe just use the preprocessor to put the right path in there, and then
+---

+Okay so I got the markup preprocessor working with the AST -> string manipulation thing for Cayo IDs.
+Next up: make sure the IDs are correct, and would match how they'll be named in the actual output.